 If you’d like to give any of these supplements a try, I recommend that you check out Young Living.
 I’ve been using their oils and supplements for over 3 years and cannot say enough wonderful things about the company or their products.

-If you are working on getting the yuck out of your house and keeping your systems healthy, the Thieves Premium Starter Kit is a great way to dip your toes in and try some of my favorites.
+If you are working on getting the yuck out of your house and keeping your systems healthy, this essential oils starter kit is a great way to dip your toes in and try some of my favorites.
 Plus, you can add the supplements I’ve mentioned above and make sure that your family stays healthy.